ercole-io/ercole-docs/docs/guide-2.x.md

 ### Oracle/Database target
 #### Requirements
 * Oracle Database version >= 9i
-* On linux exist the file /etc/oratab with the list of databases.

 #### Configuration (Features.OracleDatabase.*)
 * `Features.OracleDatabase.Enabled`: true if Oracle/Database support should be enabled.